OmarrAymann/iti-intake45-AI/C++ (OOP)/readme.md

 - This folder contains projects , examples, and exercises that demonstrate my understanding of OOP concepts using C++.

-- These materials were created as part of my training at the **Information Technology Institute (ITI)**.

 ---

 ## 🛠 What did i Learn?